-Good verbal and written communication is one of the most important skills that a professional must develop to do a good job.
+Good verbal and written communication is one of the most important skills that a professional must develop to perform a good job.
 In times of digitalization, knowing whether to communicate virtually is essential, especially for leaders and managers.

 Having the ability to make oneself clear, speak objectively and know how to interpret what the other says are characteristics that demonstrate this ability.

 More than just “respecting” differences, best management practices point to diversity as an important asset for an organization’s success.
-Thus, a manager with great skills and intercultural experiences can lead projects more competently, which imparts great things in their career.
+Thus, the manager with great skills and intercultural experiences can lead projects with more competence, boosting their career.

 Work Ethics and Engagement